Sanjay-Shr/DevOps_Challenge/README.md

 - Added a new domain, configured the A record, and updated Nginx for domain-based access.
 - Application is now accessible publicly through the mapped domain.

+### Day 58 — Troubleshooting Website Deployment

+- Website deployed via Docker and Nginx is not accessible publicly today.
+- Backend Java App and MySQL containers are running successfully.
+- Updated DNS records and Nginx configuration, but site still times out.
+- Confirmed Tomcat server is operational inside container.
+- Suspected issues with routing, DNS propagation, or proxy configuration.
+- Collected logs and prepared for detailed troubleshooting tomorrow.
+- Ensuring systematic debugging for production-grade deployment.

 ---

 ## How to Use This Repo